mdb1/mdb1.github.io/_posts/2025-05-19-ep088-the-one-thing.markdown

 readtime: true
 ---

-These are some hand-written notes about the book "The ONE Thing" by Gary Keller and Jay Papasan.
+These are some hand-written notes about the book `The ONE Thing` by Gary Keller and Jay Papasan.

 <img src="{{static.static_files}}/resources/ep088-the-one-thing/cover.webp" width="50%">